TABLE OF CONTENTS

 Beginning with the 2015 Summer Term, the online application system will automatically calculate your cumulative GPA using information you enter directly from your transcript(s).
 The total number of accredited undergraduate institutions attended as a matriculating student must be entered.
 Based on this entry, the system will require entry of semester hour and quality point information for each attended institution.
 Additionally, a transcript for each listed institution must be uploaded into the application system.

 A matriculated student is defined as one who has applied for, been formally admitted to, and has registered for one or more courses in a degree granting program to which he/she has been admitted.

 Am I required to submit transcripts?

-Yes, applicants are required to provide transcripts for every college or university that they have attended that are listed on the DOE CCI application.
+Yes, to be eligible, applicants are required to provide transcripts for every college or university that they have listed as attended on their DOE CCI application.
+This must be the most recent transcript(s) available at the time of application.
 You must upload a “.pdf” copy of all undergraduate official/unofficial transcripts to the online application system.
-This is a new requirement beginning with the Summer 2012 Term.
-See the information on submitting transcripts on the How to Apply page: http://science.energy.gov/wdts/cci/how-to-apply/.
+See the information on submitting transcripts on the How to Apply page.

 Can I submit unofficial transcripts?